Ecodev/gims/docs/content/data_input2.rst

 .. note::

     The Questionnaires and Filter selection menus are automatically hidden once the table vue is generated.
-To access these menus again, simply clic on the "Selection" button at the top.
+To access these menus again, simply click on the "Selection" button at the top.

 .. note::